<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Use An IEM Combiner

-Using a combiner is especially important for transmitting devices like IEMs.
-Without it, multiple IEM transmitters in a rack, each with their own whip antenna transmitting on top of each other can be a disaster for your system.
-These antenna farms create noise and intermod problems that can wreak havoc not only on IEM performance but neighboring wireless microphones as well.
-The solution is a clean rack with an IEM combiner and helical antenna.
+When you are using an in-ear monitor system, using a combiner is especially important.
+Without it, multiple IEM transmitters will end up transmitting on top of each other, which can be a disaster for your system.
+These antenna farms create noise and intermod problems that can wreak havoc on both IEM performance and neighboring wireless microphones.
+The solution is a clean rack with an IEM combiner and a helical antenna.

 IEM_4-1